epidataio/epidata-community/README.md

 Installation and Launch
 ------------------------
 Detailed installation and launch scripts are available in epidata-install repository.
+We recommend cloning epidata-community repository to epidata folder within ubuntu user's home directory (/home/ubuntu).

 Configuration
 --------------
 - Authentication:
-Access to EpiData platform is primarily managed via OAuth 2 authorization.
-The configuration settings for OAuth 2 are available in play/conf/securesocial.conf.
+Access to EpiData platform is managed via tokens and OAuth 2 authorization (with GitHub).
+The configuration settings for tokens are available in play/conf/application.conf, and OAuth 2 are available in play/conf/securesocial.conf.
 Authenticated users can be added to the system manually via Cassandra's CQL commands.

 - Measurement Class:
 Epidata can be configured to operate on 'sensor measurement' or 'automated test' data.
 To enable sensor measurement data, play's application.conf must set measurement-class to sensor_measurement.
 In addition, spark's spark-defaults.conf must set spark.epidata.measurementClass to sensor_measurement.
 To enable automated test data, play's application.conf must set measurement-class to automated_test.
 In addition, spark's spark-defaults.conf must set spark.epidata.measurementClass to automated_test.